SOSANE/agriculture-product-tracking-chain/README.md

 ```shell
 docker compose up --build
 ```
-**After build & start, access the application on http://localhost:5173.**
+**After build & start is completed, access the application on http://localhost:81.**

 Log in using the [test accounts](#test-accounts).